erikbos/gatekeeper/docs/envoycp.md

 # Intro

 Envoycp is the control plane for envoyproxy.
-It configures all listeners, virtualhosts, routes and their specifics in envoyproxy.
+It configures all listeners, listeners, routes and their specifics in envoyproxy.

 ## How does it work

-Envoycp continously monitors the database for updates changes to virtualhosts, routes and clusters.
+Envoycp continously monitors the database for updates changes to listeners, routes and clusters.
 In case there is a change a new envoyproxy configuration will be compiled and pushed to all envoyproxy.

 ## Envoycp endpoints